The Indian trails that crisscrossed New England go back to prehistoric times.

-For hundreds of years, Narragansett Indians in Moshassuck (Providence) and Pequots from western Rhode Island and Connecticut traveled along the Pequot Path.
-It ran about 69 miles near the mainland shore from Providence to New London.
+For hundreds of years, Narragansett and Pequot Indians traveled along the Pequot Path.
+It ran about 69 miles near the mainland shore from Providence to New London, Conn.

-In 1636, Williams took the Pequot path through Apponaug (Warwick) on his journey from Providence to the trading post at Cocumscussoc, near what is now Wickford.
-"It is admirable to see what paths their naked hardened feet have made in the wilderness in the most stony and rockie places."
-Along the path, wrote Williams, there were a dozen Narragansett villages in the space of 20 miles.
+In 1636, Roger Williams took the Pequot path through Apponaug (Warwick) on his journey from Providence to the trading post at Cocumscussoc (near Wickford).
+"It is admirable to see what paths their naked hardened feet have made in the wilderness in the most stony and rockie places," he wrote.
+Williams probably saw a dozen Narragansett villages along 20 miles of the path.

 English settlers began using the Pequot Path until it evolved into the lower part of the Boston Post Road.
-Today, parts of scenic Route 1A (not to be confused with US Route 1A) follow the South Coast follow the old Pequot Path.
+Today, parts of scenic Route 1A (not to be confused with US Route 1A) follow the old Pequot path along the South Coast.